 - Upper Price Channel: The highest high over a user-defined time period.

 - Lower Price Channel: The lowest low over a user-defined time period.

 The user-defined time period is generally 20 periods.
 To further illustrate how a price channel is created a chart of the Nasdaq 100 ETF (QQQQ) is shown below:

-Buy when price closes above upper bands.
-This is like buying a breakout above resistance, the resistance just happens to be whatever the highest high was of the past 20 trading days.
+A trader might buy when price closes above upper bands.
+This is similar to a trader buying a breakout above resistance, where the resistance just happens to be whatever the highest high was of the past 20 trading days.